kiudee/cs-ranking/CONTRIBUTING.rst

    Now you can make your changes locally.

-7. When you're done making changes, check that the test suite still passes:
+6. When you're done making changes, check that the test suite still passes:

    .. code-block:: bash

-       $ pytest
+       $ poetry run pytest

    Fetch some coffee.
    This might take several minutes.

-8. Commit your changes and push your branch to GitHub:
+7. Commit your changes and push your branch to GitHub:

    .. code-block:: bash